jwise77/rockstar-galaxies/README.md

     2. #### Rarely-used Options ####

-            GADGET_SKIP_NON_HALO_PARTICLES = <0 or 1> #default = 1

-        By default, Rockstar only considers dark matter particles; the preceding option can be set to 0 to force consideration of other particles as well in GADGET2 files.
         The default halo particle type in GADGET is 1; however, if you need to change this, you can use the following option:

             GADGET_HALO_PARTICLE_TYPE = <0 to 5> #default = 1

-        Note that Rockstar has no current support for multiple particle masses.
-A beta version of Rockstar with support for multi-mass particles is available on request from the authors.

-            RESCALE_PARTICLE_MASSES = <0 or 1> #default 1

-        If only dark matter particles are used from GADGET2 files in a simulation which also includes gas particles, it is necessary to rescale the particle masses so as to preserve the correct matter density; setting this option tells Rockstar to do so.

         If for some reason your simulation data has inconsistent or duplicate particle IDs, you can set the following option to prevent problems with